Earlier this year, I was lucky enough to be selected for feature in the very first downloadable zine released by Photograd.

 play on the traditions of agriculture and farming, alluding to the ways in

-which this farmer has adapted.
+which this farmer has adapted his practice.
 As this diversification process becomes more

 widespread, and tradition begins to lose its hold in an increasingly modernised

-industry; it seems fitting to adapt the old saying into the title for this pilot ‘series’.
+industry; it seemed fitting to adapt the old saying into the title for this ‘pilot’ series.

-I am currently working to expand this series into larger, broader work covering more issues within the agricultral industry as a whole - keep your eyes peeled for more!
+I am currently working to expand this series into a larger, broader work covering more issues within the agricultral industry as a whole - keep your eyes peeled for more or get in touch if you think you can help!

 As part of our final module during our third year at university, we were given the opportunity to get involved in the Source Graduate Online portfolio.